wjn1996/SpanProto/README.md

 ## SpanProto：Few-shot NER
 This project is implemented for the EMNLP2022 (main conference) paper: "[SpanProto: A Two-stage Span-based Prototypical Network for Few-shot Named Entity Recognition](https://arxiv.org/pdf/2210.09049.pdf)".
 Our code is based on pytorch and huggingface transformers.

+> Ps: This project is also committed at Alibaba [EasyNLP](https://github.com/alibaba/EasyNLP).
+We will very HAPPY if you star and fork our projects!

 In this paper, we present a novel two-stage span-based prototypical network (SpanProto) for few-shot named entity recognition (NER).

 The main motivations are: